open-voice-interoperability/website/site/content/about/_index.md

   - heading: Vision
     imageUrl: /img/1x1-white-pixel.png
     text: >-
-      The Open Voice Network (OVN) seeks to share voice with everyone by creating a future for artificial intelligence-enabled voice (AI-voice) search, communication, and commerce that is open: standards-based, interoperable, and data-protected.
-It is global in scope, and inclusive of consumer-facing entities, both private and public.
+      The Open Voice Network (OVN) is dedicated to making voice assistance worthy of user trust – especially for a future of voice assistance that will be multi-platform, multi-device, multi-modal, and multi-use.
   - heading: Mission
     imageUrl: /img/1x1-white-pixel.png
     text: >-
-      The Open Voice Network will deliver its vision of open voice through technology and usage research that leads to proposal and adoption of global standards, best-practice sharing, and industry advocacy.
+      The Open Voice Network will achieve its vision through the development and proposal of standards to the global voice industry.
+We envision standards that enable trust-worthy accessibility, identification and authentication, data privacy, and interoperability.
   - heading: History and Affiliations
     imageUrl: /img/1x1-white-pixel.png
     text: >-